jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

   (a) must, if satisfied on the balance of probabilities that the person is not the person named in the application for the warrant of commitment, order that the person be released from custody immediately:
   (b) may, in any other case, either—
     (i) issue a warrant of commitment in the prescribed form authorising the person’s detention, in a place named in the warrant, for a period of up to 28 days, if satisfied of the matters in subsections (2) and (3) (and having taken into account the matters in subsections (4) and (5)); or
-    (ii) order the person’s release from custody on conditions under section 320, if the Judge is not satisfied that detention is warranted.
+    (ii) order the person’s release from custody on conditions under section 324F, if the Judge is not satisfied that detention is warranted.
 (2) A Judge may issue a warrant of commitment if satisfied on the balance of probabilities that the person in custody is the person named in the application and that any 1 or more of the following applies:
   (a) a craft is likely to be available, within the proposed period of the warrant of commitment, to take the person from New Zealand:
   (b) the reasons why a craft was not available to take the person from New Zealand are continuing and are likely to continue, but not for an unreasonable period:
   (c) the other reasons the person was not able to leave New Zealand are still in existence and are likely to remain in existence, but not for an unreasonable period:
   (d) the person has not supplied satisfactory evidence of his or her identity.
-(3) If subsection (2) does not apply, the Judge may, nevertheless, make a warrant of commitment if it is, in all the circumstances, in the public interest to do so.
+(3) If subsection (2) does not apply, the Judge may, nevertheless, issue a warrant of commitment if it is, in all the circumstances, in the public interest to do so.
 (4) In determining whether to issue a warrant of commitment, or whether to order the person’s release on conditions, the Judge must have regard to, among other things, the need to seek an outcome that maximises compliance with this Act.
 (5) Unless there are exceptional circumstances, the Judge must not release the person on conditions if— (a) the identity of the person is unknown; or
   (b) the person’s identity has not been established to the satisfaction of the court; or (c) a direct or indirect reason for the person being unable to leave New Zealand is, or was, some action or inaction by the person occurring after the person was—
-    (i) served with a deportation liability notice; or (ii) arrested and detained for the purpose of deportation or turnaround; or (d) the person claimed refugee or protection status only after the person was— (i) served with a deportation liability notice or deportation order or with a removal order under the former Act; or (ii) arrested and detained for the purposes of deportation or turnaround.
+    (i) served with a deportation liability notice; or (ii) arrested and detained for the purpose of deportation or turnaround.
+  (d)

 ### 317A Application for mass arrival warrant
 (1) An immigration officer may apply to a District Court Judge for a warrant of commitment authorising the detention, for a period of not more than 6 months, of the members of a mass arrival group (a mass arrival warrant) if—